fcale75/triangles/README.md

 - badlinesstrict

-badlines verifies the 5-Lemma for the low height lines on the 14 exceptional hyperplanes. badlinesstrict verifies the stronger versioj with 1+5/24 > 1+1/5, now over lines with slightly larger height bounds, thus there are two input files databadlines and databadlinesstrict
+badlines verifies the 5-Lemma for the low height lines on the 14 exceptional hyperplanes.

+badlinesstrict verifies the stronger version with the stronger lower bound 1+5/24 > 1+1/5.

+There are two data files, since for the stronger lower bound the height bounds are slightly different.

 Running Time: 20 seconds each.